 How have Anaheim Resort Transportation (ART) mobility services including ART bus and FRAN microtransit service changed?

-ART is currently operating on a limited basis on Essential Routes during reduced hours, seven days per week.
+ART is currently operating on a limited basis on Temporary Service Routes during reduced hours, seven days per week.
 As the greater Anaheim Resort area begins to reopen beginning in mid-July, updates including ART bus and FRAN microtransit services will be posted to RideART.org and across @RideARTbus and @FRANtasticRide social media channels as they are finalized.

-What are best practices for riding ART?
+What are best practices for riding ART or FRAN?

 - Disinfectants Approved by the EPA – to wipe down exposed areas such as high-touch surfaces including but not limited to stanchion poles, grab rails, windows, door rails, door handles, pull cords, seats, fare box, and driver command center equipment

-- Ultraviolet Germicidal Lamps – to use inside of vacated buses that have been in service with all windows and doors shut, activated by remote control, and run for 15 minutes per unit at our vehicle maintenance facility
+- Ultraviolet Germicidal Lamps – to use inside of vacated vehicles that have been in service with all windows and doors shut, activated by remote control, and run for 15 minutes per unit at our vehicle maintenance facility

 - Electrostatic Sprayers – to spray EPA approved disinfectant on all surfaces within our in-service vehicles from two feet away and left to dry for a minimum of 7 minutes after completion